Justin Fuente

-Justin James Fuente (born July 30, 1976) is a former American football coach and player.
-He was the head football coach at Virginia Tech from 2016 to 2021.
-He was the 2016 ACC Coach of the Year.
-Fuente was the head football coach at the University of Memphis from 2012 to 2015.
-He was an assistant at Texas Christian University from 2007 to 2011 and previously at Illinois State University from 2001 to 2006.
+Justin James Fuente (born July 30, 1976) is an American college football coach.
+He was the head football coach at Virginia Tech from 2016 to 2021 and was the 2016 ACC Coach of the Year.
+Fuente was also the head football coach at the University of Memphis from 2012 to 2015.
+Prior, he was an assistant at Texas Christian University from 2007 to 2011 and at Illinois State University from 2001 to 2006.
 Fuente attended the University of Oklahoma before transferring to Murray State University after his redshirt sophomore season.
 He played quarterback for both schools.
 Fuente played a single season with the Oklahoma Wranglers of the Arena Football League.

 Fuente has coached quarterbacks as an assistant or head coach including three-time Pro Bowler Andy Dalton, first-round draft pick Paxton Lynch, and arena football quarterback Jerod Evans.

 Early life

 Fuente was born in Tulsa, Oklahoma.
 Justin married his wife Jenny in 2005 and they have three daughters.
 Fuente and his family are Catholic.